EvZaSi/zoominfo-on-demand-callout/README.md

-# ZoomInfo On-Demand Lead Enrichment (ZoomInfo Integration)
+# ZoomInfo On-Demand Lead Enrichment (ZoomInfo/Salesforce Integration)

 Our company was running into a problem where the data we had in Salesforce was enough to auto-enrich the vast majority of leads.
 But our data coverage for companies under 1000 employees wasn't enough to cover the last 15-20% that came into Salesforce.
 In order to fill this gap, we needed on-demand data and we needed it bad!